three cheese pepper spread

 large nonstick frying pan

-In the frying pan, heat the oil over a medium to low heat.
+In the frying pan or cast iron skillet*, heat the oil over a medium to low heat.
 Add onions and saute for a few minutes, then push aside and gently fry the sliced potatoes for a few minutes.
 Spoon in your preferred seeds, if using.
 Reorganise the onion and potatoes (i.e. even them out a bit).
 Add the chopped spinach to the pan and beat the turmeric into the eggs.
 If you have trouble chewing, perhaps breakdown the potatoes a bit with a fork and make sure your onions and spinach are well-chopped or blended.

 Pour the seasoned eggs into the pan, making sure they are well-distributed.
 Let mixture semi-set over a low heat.
 I usually cover the pan for most of the time.
 Finish off under a hot grill or, if you are brave invert the frying pan onto a plate and slide the undercooked side back into the pan to finish.
 The undermost side will probably by quite golden brown with ‘caught’ oniony bits.
 This is the way it should be – you haven’t burned it!
 If you have trouble chewing flip the frittata over before it gets brown and continue cooking until just cooked through.
 Let it cool to almost room temperature (it doesn’t taste nearly as nice straight from the pan.).
 This also tastes fab cold and is perfect for picnics.
 Serves 4